4d/docs/website/translated_docs/pt/Concepts/parameters.md

 ALERT("Are you sure?";"Yes I am") //2 parâmetros ALERT("Time is over") //1 parâmetro
 ```

 4D methods and functions also accept such optional parameters.
 You can declare any number of parameters.
 If you call a method or function with less parameters than declared, missing parameters are processed as default values in the called code, [according to their type](data-types.md#default-values).
-For example:
+Por exemplo:

 ```4d
 // "concate" function of myClass Function concate ($param1 : Text ; $param2 : Text)->$result : Text